 - More refined detection tools, such as computer-aided diagnosis (CAD).

-- Greater accuracy, with image enhancement algorithms that make abnormalities in dense tissue more clear
+- Greater accuracy, with image enhancement algorithms that make abnormalities in dense tissue more clear.

 These symptoms may indicate any one of a number of health conditions besides cancer.
-Talk to your healthcare provider to get an accurate—and early—diagnosis.
+Talk to your healthcare provider to get an accurate – and early – diagnosis.
 Together with your doctor, you can make the best decisions about your health when you have clear facts.

-Free Breast Screening Available in Qatar
+Breast Cancer Awareness Month in Qatar